Louis Vuitton Bag Authenticating and Reading Date Codes

 Can a date code determine the authenticity of a Louis Vuitton bag?

-Counterfeit items will also be stamped with date codes.
+Some counterfeit items will also be stamped with date codes.
 However, being equipped with the necessary skills to understand how to read date codes can be helpful in the first steps of determining a bag’s authenticity.
 For example, the date code for a Pochette Metis bag could read DR1151.
 This means that the bag was made in France in the 15th week of 2011.
 Since the Pochette Metis was launched in 2013, this wouldn’t be possible, indicating that the bag is likely a fake one.

 Similarly, if you spot a date code that doesn’t match the bag’s ‘Made in’ label, it doesn’t immediately mean that it is not authentic.
 Whenever a bag is sent in for repairs, Louis Vuitton always puts in a new date code.
 It’s also possible that the bag gets repaired in another country, so it would have a new date code that contrasts with the ‘Made in’ label.